Are you considering an overseas investment in U.S. real estate?

 San Diego offers unlimited leisure time activities – whether your preference is for city life or outdoor adventures.
 And… “America’s Finest City” is home to 36 colleges, the largest of which are San Diego State University, The University of California-San Diego, National University and San Diego Mesa College.

-Not surprisingly, investors from around the world are choosing San Diego, California for their global real estate investments – and The HaroDunlap Team as their REALTORS®.
+Not surprisingly, investors from around the world are choosing San Diego, California for their global real estate investments.
+And they’re choosing us to guide their search.

 Whether your goals are purely financial, or financial mixed with lifestyle, San Diego has what you seek.